The foreign currency reserve

 The assets in the foreign exchange reserves

-On 31 December 2020, the total market value of the foreign exchange reserves was SEK 437.5 billion.
+On 30 April 2021, the total market value of the foreign exchange reserves was SEK 371.0.
 The Riksbank’s preparedness to provide temporary liquidity assistance in foreign currency at short notice places heavy demands on the assets in the foreign exchange reserves.
 The foreign exchange reserves are mostly maintained in the currencies in which emergency liquidity assistance may be needed and in such assets as can rapidly be converted into liquid funds.
 Therefore, the assets in the foreign exchange reserves mainly consist of government bonds.
 The reserves are mostly made up of the five currencies that the Riksbank needs to hold for contingency purposes but, in order to spread the risk, the Riksbank has also chosen to allow a small part of the foreign exchange reserves to consist of Australian dollars (AUD) and Canadian dollars (CAD).